lstrrs/ember-line-clamp/README.md

-# ember-line-clamp
-This repo was taken over for responsible disclosure.
+# This repo was taken over for responsible disclosure.
 No malicious content is served.

+hackerone.com/jalwan